amilemia/amilemia.dev-portfolio/README.md

 - **Sample prompts:**
   - *“Create a `ProjectCard` component using shadcn/ui Card + Tailwind.
 Props must match this Zod schema.
 Include keyboard focus styles, ARIA where needed, and a Vitest + Testing Library spec.
 Provide a usage example in MDX.”*
   - *“Generate `/app/api/contact/route.ts` with Zod validation `{ name: string; email: string; message: string; }`.
 On success send via Resend, else return typed error.
 Include unit tests for the validator and a Playwright e2e for happy/invalid cases.”*

+## 🎯 Analytics & Tracking

+### Events Tracked

+- **Home Page**
+  - `CTA: Start a project` - When clicking the main CTA button
+  - `CTA: View work` - When clicking the secondary CTA button

+- **Projects**
+  - `Project: View` - When viewing a project detail page (includes slug and title)
+  - `Projects: Filter` - When filtering projects by tag (debounced 300ms)

+- **Contact**
+  - `Contact: Submitted` - When successfully submitting the contact form (includes message length)

+### Implementation Details

+- All tracking is client-side only and gracefully degrades if Plausible is blocked
+- No personal or sensitive data is tracked
+- Uses a centralized `track()` utility for consistent event naming and properties
+- Preconnects to Plausible for improved performance

 ### Testing Support
 - **Unit/Component (Vitest + Testing Library):** Ask AI to cover render states, props, a11y roles/labels, and edge cases driven by Zod schemas.